mui/material-ui/examples/zero-nextjs/README.md

-# Zero Runtime - Next.js App Router example in TypeScript
+# Zero-runtime CSS-in-JS - Next.js App Router with TypeScript example project

-This is a [Next.js](https://nextjs.org/) project bootstrapped using [`create-next-app`](https://github.com/vercel/next.js/tree/HEAD/packages/create-next-app) with Zero Runtime installed.
+This is a [Next.js](https://nextjs.org/) project bootstrapped using [`create-next-app`](https://github.com/vercel/next.js/tree/HEAD/packages/create-next-app), with TypeScript and MUI's zero-runtime CSS-in-JS installed.

 ## How to use